-Activity Description Number / frequency / timeline

-Description Planned D(ii) Actual

-Support Existing Falling Occupation Standards and Cable Yarding Guidelines Continue field testing and if necessary updating of standards, guidelines and educational materials.
-Completed Dec 31, 2017 38T

-of field tests

-of workers assessed

-of certifications issued

-Complete Guidelines for mechanized harvesting, road construction, log handling and log transportation occupations.
-Work with small groups of industry subject matter experts to develop the guidelines.
-20 guidelines to be developed in 2017 Engage subject matter experts to ensure the guidelines meet employer needs and are supported by industry. # of guidelines developed Develop and validate assessment tools for each occupational guideline that is developed. # of assessment tools developed Completed December 31, 2017
+Activity Description Number / frequency / timeline ACTIVITY Description Planned D(ii) Actual Support Existing Falling Occupation Standards and Cable Yarding Guidelines Continue field testing and if necessary updating of standards, guidelines and educational materials.
+Completed Dec 31, 2017 1 of field tests 80 of workers assessed 80 of certifications issued 0 (Certificate will be issued afte completior of field testing) Complete Guidelines for mechanized Work with small groups of industry Completed 1 harvesting, road construction, log handling and log transportation subject matter experts to develop the guidelines.
+December 31, 2017 occupations. the guidelines.
+2017 20 guidelines to be developed in 2017 Exceedea Engage subject matter experts to ensure the guidelines meet employer needs and are supported by industry.
+Fully Engaged of guidelines developed 35 Develop and validate assessment tools for each occupational guideline that is developed. of assessment tools developed 35